MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createdeviceflags.md

 ### -field Reserved

 This member is reserved and should be set to zero.
-Setting this member is equivalent to setting the remaining 29 bits (0xFFFFFFF8) of a 32-bit value to zeros.

-This member is reserved and should be set to zero.
 Setting this member is equivalent to setting the remaining 30 bits (0xFFFFFFFC) of a 32-bit value to zeros.